An explicit bound for the log-canonical degree of curves on open surfaces: Introduction and statement of results

 There exist constants $\lambda_0$, $ \frac{2}{3} < \lambda_0 < 1 $, $\mathrm{h}$ and $\mathrm{k}$ such that if $d_2\ge 6$, $\lambda \ge \lambda_0$ and

 then

 \end{corollary}

 The statement of Corollary \ref{corollary:p1example} may result a bit obscure at a first reading, but basically its content is the following.
 After arranging the degrees of $D$ in such a way that the hypotheses of Theorem \ref{item:uppercanonicalbound} are satisfied, if the degree of $C$ is sufficiently large, then the order of tangency between $C$ and $D$ can not be everywhere too high.
 Note moreover that we need $D$ to have at least two components to guarantee the required flexibility in order to obtain a couple $(X,D)$ of log general type, minimal and such that $(K_{ \mathbb{P}^2 } + D)^2 - e_{\mathbb{P}^2\setminus D} > 0$.
 In contrast to the elementary nature of the statement we are not aware of any elementary proof.
+Details of the proof are provided at the end of \S \ref{section:final}.